Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 • Shame about pleasure, arousal, or sexual response, especially if your body responded to abuse.

 Important: Physical arousal during abuse is a physiological response, not consent.
 It does not mean you wanted it.
-This distinction matters enormously for healing, and it's something worth exploring with a trauma-informed therapist.
+Sexual acts, including vaginal intercourse, are forms of abuse when they occur without informed consent and involve a minor.
+This distinction matters enormously for healing, and it’s something worth exploring with a trauma-informed therapist.

 Relationship and Attachment Patterns